jflamy/owlcms4/docs/InstallationOverview.md

 We provide instructions for the following variations

-- **Fly.io**: Fly.io is essentially free because its cost is about 10 cents per day and there is no billing for less than 5$ usage per month.
-Both the database and publicresults are covered in their default "free" package.
-Only the owlcms memory requirements exceed the threshold and incurs the small charge.
-The application can be turned off when not needed and not billed at all.
-The only minor drawback is that the initial installation requires typing a few commands.
+- **Fly.io**: Fly.io is in practice free because running owlcms costs about 10 cents per day BUT there is no billing for less than 5$ usage per month.
+No software needs to be installed locally to create a fly.io application (only 3 commands need to be typed).
 See the [Fly Cloud Installation Instructions](Fly).
-- **Heroku**: For Heroku, there is an extremely simple one-click install.
+- **Heroku**: (Deprecated).
+Heroku is no longer free, and what used to be a very simple installation process is no longer available -- the current process is unfortunately much more involved.
 See [Heroku Cloud Installation Instructions](Heroku).
+For this reason we strongly recommend using fly.io
   Current pricing is 5$ per month for all the applications you can use in "Economy mode", but there is an extra 5$ per month for *each* database (each owlcms application needs one).
 Hosting one owlcms and one publicresults costs 10$ per month because only owlcms needs a database.
 - **Docker**: if you have your own hosting, you can deploy a docker image using [Docker Instructions](Docker)
 - **Kubernetes**: see [self-hosted Kubernetes instructions](DigitalOcean)